siqim/NYC_CBS/README.md

 # NYC_CBS
 This repo is to develop a framework for planning customized bus system.

-.html files are visualizations of intermediate results,  to view it please download them to local machine and open in your browser.
+.html files are map-based visualizations of intermediate results,  to view it please download raw files to local machine and open in your browser.

-.xml files are raw solutions from the programming of phase-two.
+.xml files are raw solutions from the relaxed programm of phase-two.